lqdc blog

 lapack_libs =

-There are currently three classes in the file.
+Now modify intelcompiler.py in the /numpy/numpy/distutils directory: There are currently three classes in the file.
 You would need to modify the one that's based on your architecture.
+If you use 64 bit, modify IntelEM64TCCompiler class by modifying self.cc_exe to be something like

 self.cc_exe = 'icc -O3 -g -fPIC -fp-model strict -fomit-frame-pointer -openmp -xhost'

-If you use 32 bit, modify the IntelCCompiler's self.cc_exe
+If you use 32 bit, modify the IntelCCompiler's self.cc_exe to something similar to the above.

-The exact configuration is going to depend on your needs and computer, but you can check what all the options mean by running icc --help
+The exact configuration is going to depend on your needs and computer, but you can check what all the options mean by running icc --help.

 Intel also suggests to modify the fortran compiler options, but they are already set to the suggested values.
-In case you want to modify them, they are in numpy/numpy/distutils/fcompiler/intel.py
+In case you want to modify them, they are in numpy/numpy/distutils/fcompiler/intel.py.

 6. Compile Numpy and Scipy